facebook/react-native-website/docs/threading-model.md

 title: Threading Model
 ---

+> This document refers to the architecture of the new renderer, [Fabric](fabric-renderer), that is in active roll-out.

+#### The React Native renderer distributes the work of the [render pipeline](render-pipeline) across multiple threads.

+Here we define the threading model and provide some examples to illustrate thread usage of the render pipeline.

-The phases of the Render process of Fabric can be executed on different threads.
-Fabric uses three different threads.
+The renderer uses three different threads:

 - UI (often called main) thread.
 The only thread that can manipulate host views.
 - JavaScript thread.
 This is where React’s render phase is executed.